jtbr/OpenVPN-install/README.md

 - CentOS 6
 - CentOS 7

-Each one has been test by myself.

 ##Installation

 Run the script and follow the assistant:

 ```
-wget --no-check-certificate https://bit.ly/ovpn-install -O openvpn-install.sh
+wget --no-check-certificate http://bit.ly/openvpn-install -O openvpn-install.sh
-chmod +x openvpn-install.sh
-./openvpn-install.sh
+sudo source ./openvpn-install.sh
 ```

-Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.
+Once it ends, you can run it the second line again to add more users, remove some of them or even completely uninstall OpenVPN.

 You can get a cheap VPS for 2€/month at [PulseHeberg](https://bit.ly/pulse-vpn).

 ## Licence

-Based on the work of [Nyr](https://github.com/Nyr/openvpn-install)
+Based on the work of [Nyr](https://github.com/Nyr/openvpn-install), Angristan, and others.

 [MIT Licence](https://raw.githubusercontent.com/Angristan/openvpn-install-nyr/master/LICENSE)